Central Tablelands Weather

 Central Tablelands Forecast

-Tuesday Partly cloudy.
-Slight (30%) chance of a shower about the Blue Mountains in the morning and early afternoon.
+Friday Mostly sunny.
+Slight (30%) chance of a shower about the Blue Mountains in the afternoon and evening.
 Near zero chance of rain elsewhere.
-Winds E/SE 20 to 30 km/h.
+Winds SE 25 to 35 km/h.

 Central Tablelands Weather Forecasts